-For many businesses, the thought of putting a marketing plan together is daunting.
+For many businesses, the thought of putting a marketing plan together is daunting, especially if you have changed what you are offering.
 Where do you start?
 What do you include?
 How do you know if it will work?

 The key is to keep it as simple as possible, and then you can build on it if needs be.
 Too many businesses get caught up in complicated ideas and panic that they’re missing out on something, so try to do too many things to too many people.